eth-educators/ethstaker-guides/merge-devnet.md

 * **ETH1_FROM_ADDR**: Enter your wallet address from MetaMask.
 It should start with `0x`.
 Make sure to keep the starting and ending double quote before and after your value.
 * **ETH1_FROM_PRIV**: Enter your account private key from MetaMask.
 You will need to add `0x` in front of your value.
 Make sure to keep the starting and ending double quote before and after your value.

-It should end up looking like this (don't use those values, they will not work for you, they are simply meant to show you what your `secrets.env` file will look like in the end).
+It should end up looking like this (don't use those values, they will not work for you, they are simply meant to show what your `secrets.env` file will look like in the end).

 ```bash
 # sets the deposit amount to use